*All Orders 4/19-4/27 Will Ship 4/28*

 From malt vinegar pickles and chutneys to chicken wings and homemade bread, we’ve included a few of our top malt vinegar recipe suggestions below.

-When you walk into a traditional English pub, it’s not uncommon to be served English Pickled Onions.
+When you walk into a traditional English pub, English pickled onion is commonly served.

 Think of it as the equivalent of being served roasted peanuts at a bar in the United States.

-But unlike peanuts, these English Pickled Onions are sweet and tangy in flavor.
+But unlike peanuts, these English Pickled Onions taste sweet and tangy.

 Try your hand (and taste buds) at English Pickled Onions with this English Pub Style Pickled Onions recipe, and create your own English Pub experience right at home.